ronilan/event-loop.crumb/README.md

 The `event-loop` function expects two parameters `state` and `listeners`
 - `state` is a data structure of the user choice that will persist between loops.
 - `listeners`: `list` - a list of "entities" listening to events.
-Each "entity" is by itself a `list` containing exactly five event functions.
+Each "entity" is by itself a `list` containing exactly five event functions (a.k.a call back functions).
 Each of those functions will be called when each of the currently supported events happens.
-Listeners are proccessed in the order in which they are listed and the functions are called in the following order: 1 (loop), 2 (keypress), 3 (mouse move), 4 (mouse click) and finally 0 (state changed).

 A minimal example that prints a never ending progress bar will look like this:
 ```